DThompson55/VMIX-Sequencer/README.md

  The vMix Sequencer tells you that you are
  - Connected to vMix or not.
- - If there is a scene file loaded.
+ - It is waiting for a scene file (Excel spreadsheet).
  - Other version information.